Dog Behavioral Problems

 - Never punish your dog.

-- Use an enzymatic cleaner to eliminate any odor.
+- Clean up the mess without making a fuss.
+Use an enzymatic cleaner to eliminate any odor.

 - Always reward and praise your dog when he urinates where and when you want him to do so.